-Vaccines, like any other medication, can cause anaphylaxis, also known as an allergic reaction.
+Vaccines, like any other medication, can cause Anaphylaxis, also known as an allergic reaction.
 Our vaccine injury lawyers are skilled at handling cases of adverse reactions to vaccines such as the flu shot, TDaP/DTaP, and others that are covered under the National Vaccine Injury Program.
-In the past year alone, our firm has obtained over $20 million in vaccine injury settlements.
-Our clients pay no attorney’s fees.
-Visit our results page for more info.
+In the past year alone, our firm has obtained over $30 million in vaccine injury settlements since 2018.

-Anaphylaxis or anaphylactic reaction is a severe allergic reaction and can be potentially life-threatening.
+Anaphylaxis or an anaphylactic reaction is a severe allergic reaction and can be potentially life-threatening.
 The reaction can occur within seconds or minutes of exposure to a foreign substance.
 The most common causes of Anaphylaxis are drugs, foods, or insect bites.
 Recently, Paul Brazil Won Compensation for Woman Who Suffered Injuries from Multiple Vaccines.
 Symptoms of Anaphylaxis can include:

 In severe anaphylactic reactions, the universal treatment is epinephrine injection, usually referred to by the brand name EpiPen®.
 Epinephrine is injectable adrenaline.
 The injection is performed in the thigh as soon as symptoms begin.
 The epinephrine works by relaxing and opening airways which makes breathing easier.
 The adrenaline also relieves itching, hives, and swelling.

 If you or your child suffered an anaphylactic reaction to a vaccine, you may be entitled to compensation from the National Vaccine Injury Compensation Program.
 For more information, please contact us for a free consultation.

 Page last reviewed and updated: September 30, 2019